Juice worth the squeeze? Cost-benefit analysis of contingency management

 Contingency management strategies, such as providing rewards for maintaining abstinence measured by negative toxicology screens, are among the most empirically supported treatments for substance use disorders and stimulant use disorders, in particular.
+They also save money.

 WHAT PROBLEM DOES THIS STUDY ADDRESS?

 While effective, little is known about whether this treatment is also cost-effective, producing a clinical benefit at a reasonable and feasible cost.

 The current study was a secondary analysis of a randomized controlled trial in a community mental health center (see here).
 The study sought to determine the cost-effectiveness of adding contingency management to typical outpatient substance use disorder (“treatment-as-usual”) compared only to treatment-as-usual among 176 individuals with co-occurring stimulant use disorder and severe mental illness (either schizophrenia, schizoaffective disorder, biploar I or II disorders, and recurrent major depressive disorder).